Danzz36/Use-Linux-Commands-to-Manage-File-Permissions/README.md

 ## Summary

-I changed multiple permissions to match the level of authorization my organization wanted for files and directories in the `projects` directory.
+I changed multiple permissions to match the level of authorization the organization wanted for files and directories in the `projects` directory.
 The first step in this was using `ls -la` to check the permissions for the directory.
 This informed my decisions in the following steps.
 I then used the `chmod` command multiple times to change the permissions on files and directories.